The Ancient Bristlecone

 |The view leaving the Ancient Bristlecone Pine Forest is stunning.
 A short walk is invigorating.|

-Walking, I feel the shortness of breath at nearly 10,000 feet, then nature whispers, “rest, enjoy the view.”
+Walking, I feel shortness of breath.
+Then, nature whispers, “Rest."
+Enjoy the view.”
 I listen, grateful for this moment.
 It's quiet and I can hear the wind coming up the canyon from far below.
-The screech from a Redtail hawk startles me.
+The screech from a redtail hawk startles me.
 I watch it decent towards Bishop in seconds.

 COMPANY ARRIVES EARLY

-I heard his motorcycle well before I saw him.
-I could tell, from across the open meadow, that Gilbert was looking for me.
+I heard Gilbert's motorcycle well before I saw him.
+I could tell, from across the open meadow, that he was looking for me.
 From a good distance, I waved my arms hoping he would see me.
 He followed the dirt road and was headed towards my campsite.
 He made a good time traveling from Apple Valley, CA and arrived two hours before I expected him.
-We had plenty of daylight for him to set up camp, and for me to prepare that gourmet dinner.
+We had plenty of daylight for him to set up camp and for me to prepare that gourmet dinner –– tamales.

 |Robert and Gilbert Griego – Grandview campsite.|

-The tamales are slowly heating with my Pocket Rocket.
-We have Fritos and Bean Dip as hors d’oeuvers.
+The tamales are slowly heating on my Pocket Rocket.
+We have Fritos and bean dip as hors d’oeuvers.
 It’s good to have company.
-He quickly unloads his camping gear behind the massive tree.
+Gilbert quickly unloads his camping gear behind the massive tree.
 The tamales are delicious!
 It’s been a while since we’ve ridden together.